toposoid/toposoid-common-nlp-english-web/README.md

 ```

 # Note
-* This microservice uses 9007 as the default port.
+* This microservice uses 9008 as the default port.
-* The meaning of premise is a premise as a proposition, and it corresponds to A of A → B in a logical formula.
-Therefore, it is set when there is a condition for the claim.
-Unless there are special conditions, it is not necessary to set the premise.
+* Currently, only the function to get synonyms is open to the public in this API.

 ## License
 toposoid/scala-common-nlp-english-web is Open Source software released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).